This week I got a question from a friend…

 “Dom, I heard you offer a free visa consultation for those interested out of your B&B in Guayaquil, I’m headed back to the US for 3 weeks, what documents and things do I need to bring back to Ecuador in order to get a residency visa?”

 As with any visa process, there is a laundry list of requirements all attainable rather pain-free once already in Ecuador.
 BUT there are a few requirements you CAN’T get in Ecuador, so you will need to bring them from your home country.
+Or, you could choose someone to help you out with the dreary proceedings one needs to go through before making your way to the States.
+But shun the chagrin by deploying the paperwork to an agency reputed and experienced in the business, like the good folks up here at EB5.

 Regardless of your choice of visa, you will need to bring…